Photographers in Idaho

 Idaho Annual Job Openings

-The BLS estimates there will be 10 annual job openings, and 80 total jobs in 2026 for Photographers in this state.
+The BLS is projecting 10 annual Photographers job openings in Idaho, and 80 total jobs in the year 2026.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.